This post may contain affiliate links. Please read our disclosure policy.

 Storage Instructions

 Store leftover meatballs in an airtight container in the refrigerator for up to 4 days.
-To reheat, reheat on the stovetop until warmed through or in the microwave.
-Take note that you might need to add a little liquid to loosen up the sauce as it will thicken in the fridge.
+Reheat on the stovetop over low heat, or microwave in short increments until warmed through.
+The sauce will thicken up quite a bit in the fridge, so add a small splash of water when reheating to loosen it back up.

 Mongolian Meatballs